 Apache Root Directory - /var/www

-If you have used Apache before, Root directory is fairly straight forward to understand.
-The confusion is more to do with configuration directory.
-First of all in RedHat based system Apache configurations are stored under /etc/httpd and Debian is bit different, as you can see from the above.
+If you have used Apache before, the Root directory is fairly straightforward to understand.
+The confusion is more to do with the configuration directory.
+First of all, in RedHat-based systems, Apache configurations are stored under /etc/httpd, and Debian is a bit different, as you can see from the above.

 -rw-r--r-- 1 root root 7994 Sep 29 2011 apache2.conf